-If you buy a home (such as a single-family home) in a planned, covenanted community, you will most likely be required to be part of a homeowners’ association (HOA).
+If you buy a home, like a single-family home, in a planned, covenanted community, you'll most likely be required to be part of a homeowners’ association (HOA).
 The rules of the HOA community are described in what is called the Declaration of Covenants, Conditions, and Restrictions (CC&Rs).

 The CC&Rs are the rules of your neighborhood.
 They describe the requirements and limitations about what you can do with your property.
 The goal of the CC&Rs is to protect, preserve, and enhance property values in the community.
 Most of the time, the rules make sense and are easy to accept.
-(For example, it is pretty easy to agree with a covenant that requires you to mow your lawn and keep it weed-free.)
+For example, it is pretty easy to agree with a covenant that requires you to mow your lawn and keep it weed-free.